saurabhp75/saurabhp75.github.io/_notes/android.md

 ### Explicit vs Implicit Intents
 - Use explicit intents to start activities within your application.
 - Use implicit intents to start activities outside your application.
-- Implicit intent specifies the action to be performed and appropriate application is invoked implicitly.
+- Implicit intent specifies the `action` to be performed and appropriate application is invoked implicitly.
+We can also pass `category` and `data`.
 - Explicit intent explicitly specifies the activity to be started.
+- Intents can be used to start an activity, a service and passs a broadcast.
+- Start an activity: `startActivity()`.
+- Start a service: `startServcie()`.
+- Pass a broadcast: `sendBroadcast()`.

+### Intent filters
+- Declared in manifest file.
+- Defines two things, `action` and `category`.
+- Specifies what type of an intent an activity can receive.
+- Action: It is name of action.
+- Category: Type of intent collections.
+- Data: Path or some other data to pass.

 ### WorkManager
 - Used to perform a periodic task in the background thread.